Eisenmonoxid/S6Patcher/README.md

 - Can disable the autosave or set an custom timer interval.
 - Can set the maximum zoom level in the game.
 - Can set the Large Address Aware Flag for more usable memory.
-- Can fix Bugs in Script&Code (e.g. "Meldungsstau", "Entertainercrash", "2K & 4K - Resolution").
+- Can fix Bugs in Script&Code (e.g. "Meldungsstau", "Entertainercrash").
+- Can enable all base game knights in the "Eastern Realm" expansion pack.
-- Can enable highest quality ground textures or set a custom value.
+- Can set the highest quality ground textures.
 -> History Editions from Steam will need to be extracted with the tool "Steamless" first!
 ```
-### Patch Editor (OV and HE)
+### Patch Mapeditor
-- Für alle Editorversionen.
+- Für alle Mapeditorversionen.
-- For all Editor versions.
+- For all Mapeditor releases.

 German:
 ```